-The Group also operates in South East Asia and the Middle East, through joint ventures.
-Revenue in the Group's Hong Kong and Singapore joint venture, Gammon, increased by 16% (8% at CER), due in particular to growth in major building projects which overtook civils to become the largest division in 2015.
-Revenue benefited from new projects awarded in 2014, such as the Tuen Mun Area 54 housing development and the Hong Kong Science Park phase 3C.
-Profits in the region increased to £19 million (2014: £12 million).
-The order book was 13% lower at CER as the business continued to execute on long-term major infrastructure projects, with a number reaching completion during the period.
+The Group also operates in South East Asia and the

+Middle East, through joint ventures.
+Revenue in the

+particular to growth in major building projects which overtook civils to become the largest division in 2015.

+Revenue benefited from new projects awarded in 2014,

+such as the Tuen Mun Area 54 housing development

+and the Hong Kong Science Park phase 3C.
+Profits in

+the region increased to £19 million (2014: £12 million).

+The order book was 13% lower at CER as the business

+continued to execute on long-term major infrastructure projects, with a number reaching completion during the period.
 At the end of December, the new Midfield Concourse at Hong Kong International Airport, under construction since 2011, opened to commercial flights, providing capacity for an additional 10 million passengers every year.
-New awards during the year included: the TW5 Cityside residential property development which includes the construction of seven residential towers, worth HK\$3.2 billion (£270 million); the development of 33 Tong Yin Street, including residential towers and retail areas; and the conversion of the ex-government Murray building into a hotel.
+New awards during longer than two years since 2005.
+This will permit longer-term project planning horizons in the public line across Denver's south-east suburbs.
+The business in California and a US\$140 million contract in Denver for provisions being taken against ongoing contract disputes and favourable contract resolutions that in Austin, Texas, awarded in joint venture with facility.
+In San Francisco, a US\$176 million contract in Plano, Texas.
+The 9.3 acre campus will include the year included: the TW5 Cityside residential property development which includes the construction of seven residential towers, worth HK\$3.2 billion (£270 million); the development of 33 Tong Yin Street, including residential towers and retail areas; and the conversion of the ex-government Murray building into a hotel.